Astra Amersham Hub

-Salaried trainees are contracted to be an employee of their main placement school and are likely be accountable for up to a 50% timetable from the start of the course with time also allocated for observing experienced teachers, team teaching, working with small groups and getting involved in all aspects of school life.
+Salaried trainees are contracted to be an employee of their main placement school and are likely to be accountable for up to a 50% timetable across four days from the start of the course.
+This allocation will increase as the training year progresses.
+Time in school will also be allocated for observing experienced teachers, team teaching, working with small groups of students and getting involved in the wider aspects of school life.

-There are three Teaching School Hubs operating on behalf of the Astra SCITT for both primary and secondary recruitment across our network of over 50 schools:
+There are three Teaching School Hubs operating on behalf of the Astra SCITT:

-Astra SCITT/Amersham Hub - Amersham and surrounding area
+Astra SCITT/Astra Amersham Hub - Amersham and surrounding area

 Astra Aylesbury Hub - Aylesbury / surrounding area